Electric vs. combustion - are electric boat engines worthwhile?

 Our opinion: There is no alternative to electric motors when it comes to volume ... apart from muscle strength, of course, here you are even doing something good for your health!

-Do you go out on the lake with the family and smell a gas station?
-For us personally, this was one of the most important reasons to deal with the topic of electromobility.
-(Of course, there are exceptions that like the smell of a gas station.)
+You go to the lake with the family and have the smell of a gas station in the nose?
+For us personally, that was one of the most important reasons to get involved with the topic of electromobility.
+(Of course, there are exceptions who like the smell of a gas station).
 Nevertheless, we think of you and your health.

-Missing exhaust gases or lubricants in the water also have a major impact on animals and the environment.
-Too often in port facilities, we see a shimmering oil film on the water.
-In addition to the animals, it also has advantages for the water quality in your area.
-Especially with the hotter summers, the water quality of the lakes and rivers in Germany is an important factor, which is favored by electric boat drives.
+For animals and the environment, too, a lack of exhaust fumes or lubricants in the water has a major impact.
+In port facilities, we too often see a shimmering film of oil on the water.
+In addition to the animals, it also has benefits for the water quality in your area.
+Especially with the increasingly hot summers, the water quality of lakes and rivers in Germany is an important factor, which is favored by electric boat drives.

 3. No maintenance costs and cheap operation!